mongodb/docs-realm/source/includes/api-details/swift/install/install-supported-os-and-xcode-description.rst

 .. important::

    There are special considerations when using the SDK with tvOS.
-See :ref:`ios-tvos` for more information.
+See :ref:`sdks-tvos` for more information.

 Xcode 15
 ````````